asynkron/protoactor-website/hugo/content/docs/getting-started.md

 }
 ```

-Now it's time to consume our actor, we do so by calling `Spawn`
+Now it's time to consume our actor, we do so by calling `Spawn`.
+First, let's create `Props` that determine how the actor will be created.
+Read more about [what Prop is](https://proto.actor/docs/props/).
+Then spawn the actor using created `Props` and send a message of `Greet` type to it.

 ```csharp
 using System;